hoovejd/serverless-course/README.md

 - Enable IAM Identity Center, create user, create permission set (use PowerUserAccess), and assign permission to new user account, follow this video: https://www.youtube.com/watch?v=_KhrGFV_Npw
 - Modify the PowerUserAccess permission set, attach the IAMFullAccess policy to allow role and policy creation
 - Login with IAM Identity Center Access Portal URL using newly created user (enable MFA)
 - Click Access Keys and [follow these instructions]([https://](https://docs.aws.amazon.com/cli/latest/userguide/sso-configure-profile-token.html#sso-configure-profile-token-auto-sso)) to setup the AWS CLI to use AWS IAM Identity Center credentials.
+This will have you run 'aws configure sso'.
+Make sure to set your profile name to 'default'.
 - Run `aws sso login` to refresh your token

 ## Troubleshooting